ixrock/XTranslate/README.md

 You can get even some information from images by putting mouse cursor over the image element and press hotkey (title or alt attributes will be used, if applicable).
+Even more, with this feature is possible to get auto-selection of text from element under mouse cursor.
+Just move the pointer to element on the page and press hotkey!

 2) Listen text-to-speech for all supported translation vendors

-3) Adjust your unique design of the popup with translated text
+3) Create your unique design (theme) for the popup with translation

-4) Customize the ways of getting translations and other options in the settings
+4) Customize ways of getting translation and other options in the settings

-5) Type any text in extension's window and get translation of sentences or words with dictionary support
+5) Insert any text in the extension's drop-down window and get translation of sentences or words with dictionary support

-6) Save favorite translation directions with specific translation service as bookmarks for quick access
+6) Save your favorite language directions with specific vendor as bookmarks for quick access

-7) History of translation (*coming soon*)
+7) View and edit history of translations (*coming soon*)

-Installation from extensions web store:
+Install extension from web store:
 -----------
 * [Chrome](https://chrome.google.com/webstore/detail/xtranslate/gfgpkepllngchpmcippidfhmbhlljhoo)
 * [Opera](https://addons.opera.com/en/extensions/details/xtranslate/)